WDI-SEA/react-development-course-materials/01-React Key Concepts/10-film-project-part1.md

 OK.
 Start by forking and cloning the `react-film` repo.

-**Important**: After each step that follows, check your application to see how it looks before going to the next one.
+**Important**: After each step that follows, check your application to see how it looks before moving on.
 It's good practice to be sure your app is working correctly before adding new functionality.

 Don't forget any <code>import</code> statements as you add more files.

-#### Step 1: Create Baseline Layout
+#### Step 1: Create the Baseline Layout

 First, create the layout.
-You'll have a Films column and a Details column.
+You'll have a `Films` column and a `Details` column.

-Make the provided `App` component render the code seen here:
+Have the provided `App` component render the code seen here:

 ```html
 <div className="film-library">